About File Storage Security

 getfacl returns only standard permissions.

-NFS export options are a method of applying access control at both the network security layer and the NFS v.3 Unix security layer.
-You can use NFS export options to limit access levels by IP addresses or CIDR blocks connecting to multiple file systems through exports of an associated mount target.
-Access can be restricted so that each client’s file system is inaccessible and invisible to the other, allowing for managed hosted environment security.
-Moreover, you can set NFS v.3 Unix security permissions for read-only, read/write, or root-squash for your file systems.
-See Working with NFS Export Options for more information.
+NFS export options are a method of applying access control at both the network security layer and the NFS v.3 security layer.
+You can use NFS export options to limit access to the export by IP addresses or CIDR blocks through an associated mount target.
+Access to each file system can be restricted to a limited set of clients, allowing for managed hosted environment security.
+Moreover, you can set NFS v.3 security layer permissions for read-only, read/write, or root-squash for your file systems.
+See Working with NFS Exports and Export Options for more information.

 Within Oracle Cloud Infrastructure